Friendly Fonts

 • Pick a welcoming color palette, such as a bright yellow paired with a warm red and a light pink.

-• Try different colors for headlines.
-Color variation works exceptionally well when text is short and not many other visuals, such as photos and illustrations, are present.
+• If you can’t add too much color to your text, try a friendly accent color, for example for headlines.
+Color variation works exceptionally well when text is short and when not many other visuals, such as photos and illustrations, are present.

 • Type headlines in all lowercase letters instead of title or sentence case.
 Lowercase spelling adds approachability to any design.